Generic name: anticoagulant citrate phosphate dextrose

 Risks linked to the reuse: Septic risk.

-All maunfacturing processes and all components in contact with the donors, the users and the blood components dedicated to the patients are latex free.
+All maunfacturing processes and all components in contact with the donors, the users and the blood components dedicated to the patients are not made with natural rubber latex.

 COLLECTION AND SAMPLING PROCEDURE